 About me

 I hold a PhD in Comparative Literature from Utrecht University (2015), where I also completed postdoctoral research on creativity in education.
-I am a board member of Netherlands Institute for Cultural Analysis (NICA) & the Tilburg Young Academy.
-Last but not least, I teach courses on Attention Economies, Digital Media Aesthetics, and Visual Culture & the Body, and I am coordinator of Tilburg University's Honors Program.
+I am a board member of Netherlands Institute for Cultural Analysis (NICA).
+Last but not least, I teach courses on Attention Economies, Media Aesthetics, Digital Data & Techniques, and Visual Culture & the Body, and I am coordinator of Tilburg University’s university-wide Honors Program Trust in the Information Age.

 You can find my CV here.